 By taking this first step, PAUSE, you’ll start to awaken your Inner Guidance System.
 It’s that inner wise part of you that helps you to get a hold of your thoughts and then move forward with a conscious response.

 From reacting to responding

 Most of us are reacting to whatever shows up.
 We aren’t taking the time to choose how we want to respond, or even how we want to feel.
 Pausing is stopping, pulling back or taking a break.
 By pausing, we can make some choices instead of running around like chickens with our heads cut off!

 Pausing is part of journeys

-Think for a moment of a road trip.
-There are times when you are traveling that you take a break.
+Think for a moment about a road trip.
+There are times when you are travelling that you take a break.
 You pull over the side the road and stop.
 That might be a roadside turnout so that you can stretch.
-You might pause your trip to stop at a gas station to fuel up.
+You might pause on your trip to stop at a gas station to fuel up.
 You can’t refuel, stretch, go to the bathroom if you don’t stop

 Leaders need pauses too

 In leadership when we pause, it gives us the opportunity to become mindful and present to what is happening.
 I’ve talked before about the racing thoughts we have about what’s been going on and about what is coming up.
 Pausing settles those thoughts.
 When you pause, you are not in the future or the past but here, in the present moment.
 It is in this present moment that you find access to your Inner Guidance System.
 It is those thoughts, feeling, and sensations that help to guide you forward.

 Learning to make pauses, a regular part of your routine takes time.
 Eventually, you may get to the point where there is a trigger that reminds you to do this.
 That trigger could be when you’re feeling: